Travel to Beautiful Belfast and Experience the Many Delights of Northern Ireland

 We continue our day tour to the Carrick-a-Rede Rope Bridge, a famous rope bridge near to Ballintoy, County Antrim.
 The Bridge is an impressive 65 ft. bridge suspended almost 100 ft. above the rocks below.
 The Carrick-a-Rede Rope Bridge is believed to have been originally built by salmon fishermen back in the mid-17th century.
 Weather permitting, the Carrick-a-Rede Rope Bridge is open all year and offers visitors stunning views of Rathlin Island, Scotland and the Causeway Coast.
 The bridge offers visitors a beautiful and truly exhilarating coastal path experience.

-All of these remarkable attractions are included with your ticket and gives bus tour visitors a dedicated Tour Guide to ensure that they can thoroughly enjoy the many beautifully charming and historic experiences that a luxury day tour to Northern Ireland offers.
+All of these remarkable attractions are included with your ticket and gives bus tour visitors a dedicated Tour Guide to ensure that they can thoroughly enjoy the many beautifully charming and historical experiences that a luxury day tour to Northern Ireland offers.
 Wild Rover Tours offer the best in day tours around the island of Ireland with dedicated, experienced tour guides to assist you on the way.
 If you want to book one of our day tours around Ireland, please visit our secure booking form by clicking here!